 Why is that important?

-It's the smallest gap on record.
+It's the smallest gap on record going back to 1972.

 What does that mean?

-We we want a quality of opportunity in America.
+We want equality of opportunity in America.

 What does that mean?

-That means that everybody is prospering under the conservative conservative economic policies of the president, the tax cuts of the president, the deregulation of the president, the energy production increases of the president.
+That means that everybody is prospering under the conservative economic policies of the president, the tax cuts of the president, the deregulation of the president, the energy production increases of the president.

 It's only the beginning.

-I mean, it's going to be amazing.
+If we ever really tap into our energy resources, I mean, it's going to be amazing.

 I love how all these Chicago Democratic legislators have given up on Deadfish Emmanuel.